 He was surprised to find me there to see him off, since we’d shared such a tragic history.

 When you realize how perfect everything is you will tilt your– Totally Fake Buddha Quote

 head back and laugh at the sky.

-Therefore, we will always require the kindness, the mercy, of others.
+Therefore, we will always require the kindness of others.
 We will always need others to empathetically imagine us as though we had been given all those pieces.
 Or to see the ways in which what is missing makes us the extraordinary beings we wonderfully are.

-The tragedy for those who become famous may be that the rest of us can imagine that there is more we could do to receive that love.
-To reach the pinnacle of achievement in the world and find it ‘still not enough’, must be tough to bear.
+The tragedy for those who become famous may be that the rest of us can imagine that there is more we could do to finally receive love.
+To reach the pinnacle of achievement in the world and find it ‘still not enough’, must be hard to bear.